 - Numeracy skills at a proficiency level equivalent to level 5 of the Employability Skills Workforce Skills Qualifications (ES WSQ) Workplace Numeracy (WPN).

-Upon completion of this module, learners are expected to:
+Upon completion of this module, learners are expected to be able to:

-- Summarise the role of a Peer Support Specialist in a mental health setting in Singapore.
+- Describe the service provided by a Peer Support Specialist in a mental health setting.

-- Explain the principles of recovery and resilience.
+- Describe the key principles of recovery and resilience.

-Explain the approach of sharing and writing a recovery story.
+- Describe the approach of sharing and writing a recovery story from the resilience perspective.